Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 ### AbstractFormGroupDirective

-It's a container for `AbstractFromGroupDirective` and `AbstractControlDirective` instances and its useful when you want to create a sub-group of `AbstractControl`s(eg: `address: { city, street, zip }`) or run validators for some specific `AbstractControls`(eg: min-max validator that makes sure that `min` control can't have a value that is greater than `max` control's value).
+It's a container for `AbstractFormGroupDirective` and `AbstractControlDirective` instances and its useful when you want to create a sub-group of `AbstractControl`s(eg: `address: { city, street, zip }`) or run validators for some specific `AbstractControls`(eg: min-max validator that makes sure that `min` control can't have a value that is greater than `max` control's value).

 Its concrete implementations are: `formGroupName`, `formArrayName`, `ngModelGroup`.